 - Research and apply to the Honors Program, Centers and Institutes depending on your interests.
 A video interview may be part of this process.

 - Are you dedicated to bringing your culture to campus and becoming a campus leader?
 Apply for the #YouAreWelcomeHere scholarship in your Briton Bound account.
-You may also be invited to apply for the Global Scholars Program.

 - Ask us questions – learn about Albion, the daily life of students, and how they achieve their goals.
 Ask students how they funded their education.
 Albion Global Ambassadors are here to help you.

 Welcome to the community!
 Once you confirm your enrollment with the non-refundable Enrollment Deposit in your Briton Bound account, there are several steps that must be completed no less than 2 months before you arrive.

 - Complete the steps in your Briton Bound account to confirm your plans, pay your enrollment deposit, and become a Briton.

 - Send a complete and accurate Albion College Statement of Financial Support with all of the required bank documents, sponsor letters, and any scholarship letters from external sources by June 1.